Neighborhood Profiles Workflow

 • VIM+, ECAD+, VIM+ECAD+, Other, etc…: Shows only the cells that express for the specifically chosen phenotype (created during the Phenotyping stage of the workflow).

-• Count Differences: The value shown on the y-axis is the difference between the number of cells in a cluster in the Y>0 condition subtracted from the number of cells in that cluster in the Y<0 condition.
+• Count Differences: The value shown on the y-axis is the difference between the quantity of cells in a cluster in the lower condition subtracted from the quantity of cells in that cluster in the upper condition.

 • Percentages: The value shown on the y-axis is the percentage of cells that match a feature condition in that given cluster.
-The Sum of the values across a given cluster would be to 100%.
+The sum of the values across condition for all clusters would equal 100%.

 • Ratios: The value shown on the y-axis is the ratio of r1/r0 where r1 is the percentage of cells that match the feature of condition shown on y>0 in that cluster, and r0 is the percentage of cells that match the feature of the condition show on y<0 in that cluster.